About Us

 The process of selecting Ms. JD Fellows is holistic.
 Fellows are selected based on academic performance, leadership, and dedication to advancing the status of women in the legal profession.
 The most successful applicants are those that are able to integrate their personal and professional experience to tell a compelling story of why they wish to be involved with Ms. JD.

-Before starting your application, please be sure to have the following files available: a copy of your resume, your unofficial law school transcript(s), and a cover letter than answers the following questions: Why would you like to participate in the Ms. JD Fellowship?
+Before starting your application, please be sure to have the following files available: a copy of your resume, your unofficial law school transcript(s), and a cover letter that answers the following questions: Why would you like to participate in the Ms. JD Fellowship?
 How have you demonstrated leadership ability, both in and out of law school?

 APPLY NOW